Minimum Nurse-to-Patient Ratios

 Ratios Implementation

-The following ratios will be applied in acute care settings (hospital-based) beginning in fall 2024:
+The following ratios will be applied in acute care settings (hospital-based) beginning this fall:

 SETTING RATIO